NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 It is important to understand that a particular element can be targeted using different ways.
 Based on experience of using this product we recommend the following preference when choosing how to target an element:

-  - if an ID is available for an element, us the ID directly (eg #ElementID)
+  - if an ID is available for an element, use the ID directly (eg #ElementID)
   - if a CSS Path is available for an element, use the Parent ID of the CSS Path (eg for CSS Path `#ElementID > div > table > nth-child` the Parent ID is `#ElementID`)
   - use the CSS Path directly (eg `#ElementID > div > table > nth-child`)
   - use the CSS class (eg `.aClassName`)